basho-labs/riak_explorer/README.md

 store that offers high availability, fault tolerance, operational simplicity, and scalability.

-Riak Explorer is useful while in a development or production.
+Riak Explorer is useful while in a development or production environment.
 It includes convenient methods to browse Bucket Types, Buckets, Keys, view and edit Riak Objects, and more.
 To prevent heavy I/O requests from key listings, be sure to edit the config file to reflect the environment as [explained in Using Riak